deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 * every primitive column (number, string, date) is used as a primitive property
 * every geometry column is used as a geometry property

-One config file may map more than one table.
+A single config file may map more than one table.
 The following example defines two feature types, based on tables ``country`` and ``cities``.

-.. topic:: SQL feature store (table-driven mode): Mapping two stables
+.. topic:: SQL feature store (table-driven mode): Mapping two tables

    .. literalinclude:: xml/sqlfeaturestore_tabledriven2.xml
       :language: xml

-There are several optional attributes and elements that will give you more control over the feature type definition.
+There are several optional attributes and elements that give you more control over the derived feature type definition.
 The ``name`` attribute allows to set the feature type name explicity.
 In the following example, it will be ``app:Land`` (Land is German for country).

 .. topic:: SQL feature store (table-driven mode): Customizing the feature type name